US Presidents

 He liked to play horseshoes and had a horse shoe pit installed on the White House lawn.

 George Herbert Walker Bush became the youngest pilot in the U.S. Navy, surviving some dangerous missions in the South Pacific.
 He flew 58 combat missions in World War II.
-His son become a pilot in the National Guard.
+He was shot down and rescued by a submarine.

 President Bush was a Republican.